mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/management-of-api.md

 ### API Accessibility

 An API can be configured as internal so that external requests are not processed.

+##### Tyk OAS API

+API accessibility can be set through `x-tyk-api-gateway.info.state.internal` field in [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc">}}) object.

+##### Tyk Classic API

-This is achieved by setting the `spec.internal`configuration parameter as shown in the example below.
+API accessibility can be set through the `spec.internal` configuration parameter as shown in the example below.

 ```yaml {linenos=true, linenostart=1, hl_lines=["10-10"]}
 apiVersion: tyk.tyk.io/v1alpha1